Chart Color Schemes

 Housing

-Thornleigh is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Thornleigh is characterized by a predominantly suburban housing profile, with strong rates of outright home ownership

-Thornleigh's dwellings, as per the latest Census, consisted of 76.5% houses and 23.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had no houses or other dwellings recorded at that time.
-Thornleigh's home ownership rate was 32.1%, with mortgaged dwellings at 44.3% and rented ones at 23.7%.
-The median monthly mortgage repayment in Thornleigh was $2,800, aligning with Sydney metro's average.
-The median weekly rent was $530, unlike Sydney metro which had no recorded figures for these metrics.
-Nationally, Thornleigh's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Thornleigh's dwelling structure, as per the latest Census, consisted of 76.5% houses and 23.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+Home ownership in Thornleigh stood at 32.1%, with 44.3% of dwellings mortgaged and 23.7% rented.
+The median monthly mortgage repayment was $2,800, and the median weekly rent was $530.
+Nationally, Thornleigh's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing